wouterpeere/GHEtool/README.md

                               2.4*10**6) # volumetric heat capacity of the ground (J/m3K)
 ```

-Furthermore, one needs to set the peak and monthly baseload for both heating and cooling.
+Furthermore, for our loads, we need to set the peak loads as well as the monthly base loads for heating and cooling.

 ```Python
 peak_cooling = [0., 0, 34., 69., 133., 187., 213., 240., 160., 37., 0., 0.]   # Peak cooling in kW